 Although land and buildings are not part of the Unclaimed Property Database, you can search the archives for tax rebate checks that were never cashed, safe deposit box contents, stocks and bonds, royalties, utility deposits, dormant checking or savings accounts, and uncashed money orders.

-How to Claim Property in Oklahoma
+How to Claim Property

 If you are or were a resident of Oklahoma—or have ancestors from the state—you can check the Oklahoma State Treasurer's Unclaimed Property Database using your legal name and city of residence.
 Searching the database is free, and if the search yields any results for your name, you can claim your property using an online form.